Proven Methods of Sober Support: SMART Recovery

-Many individuals are probably asking themselves at this point, “which of these recovery groups are the most effective?”
-However, the more relevant question is, “Which of these recovery groups are the most effective FOR ME?”
+Many individuals are probably asking themselves at this point, “which of these recovery groups is the most effective?”
+However, the more relevant question is, “Which of these recovery groups is the most effective FOR ME?”

 The answer to the former question is all of these recovery groups are effective.
 However, you must choose the one that speaks to your situation.

 When it comes to substance abuse disorders, individuals abuse drugs and alcohol for a number of reasons.
 This means it takes a number of different approaches spread out among various segments to accommodate the mental needs each one has for aftercare and long-term recovery.

 For example, individuals that are more religious or gravitate toward faith-based dynamics stand to gain more from 12-step programs.
 Alternatively, fact-based individuals seeking more scientifically-driven solutions would see better results from SMART.

 The most important element is identifying which of these groups you identify with and taking the right course of action.
 By doing this, not only do you increase your odds of recovery by obtaining information that resonates with you, but you also locate new peers that often think in the same manner as you.